Plan Your First Trip to China 2025/2026: 10 Things to Know

 Guilin Li RiverLi River

-A Li River cruise is the best way to enjoy karst peaks combined sublimely with the Li River.
+A Li River cruise is the best way to enjoy karst peaks, combined with the Li River.

 Yangshuo and Longsheng, two counties next to the city of Guilin, offer most of Guilin's top highlights.

-Yangshuo is a place where children can put down their phones and iPads and still be well entertained… by cycling around the idyllic countryside and even experiencing the life and work of a Chinese farmer.
+Yangshuo is a place where children can put down their phones and iPads and still be well entertained… by cycling around the idyllic countryside, exploring an undeveloped karst cave, and even experiencing the life and work of a Chinese farmer.

 Chengdu,the hometown of giant pandas